Snowflake-Labs/schemachange/README.md

 ### Always First Script Naming

-Always First change scripts are executed with every run of schemachange as long as the configuration option is set to `True`; the default is `False`.
+Always First change scripts are executed with every run of schemachange if the configuration option is set to `True`; the default is `False`.
 This is an addition to the implementation of [Flyway Versioned Migrations](https://flywaydb.org/documentation/concepts/migrations.html#repeatable-migrations).
 The script name must following pattern:

 `F__Some_description.sql`